pugjs/pug-en/src/language/plain-text.md

    * trailing whitespace.
    * line breaks within a plain text block, or between consecutive piped lines.

-So.
-Pug drops the whitespace between tags, but keeps the whitespace inside them.
+So...Pug drops the whitespace between tags, but keeps the whitespace inside them.
 The value here is that it gives you full control over whether tags and/or plain text should touch.
 It even lets you place tags in the middle of words.

 ```pug-preview
 | You put the em